-The division commander implemented PDP to address the above objectives.
+The division commander implemented PDP to work toward their overall goal of reducing turnover.

 Two examples from the 45 action items resulting from these sessions were: